 - understand the elements of informed consent,

-- develop a readable consent form following the sample,
+- develop a readable consent form that is less technical than the application,

 - plan appropriate recruitment strategies for identifying subjects,